-The subject of the verb is “the time (between the two wars),” not “the two wars,” so the verb has to be singular.
+The subject of “my talk” is the direction, not plays, so the verb should be singular.

 In the English language, verbs usually come after subjects.
 But when this order is reversed, the writer must make the verb agree with the subject, not with a noun that happens to precede it.
 For example:

 Beside the house stand sheds filled with tools.

 The subject is sheds; it is plural, so the verb must be stand.